NorthskySocial/pds-migration-frontend/README.md

   - Frontend: 5173
   - Proxy (Caddy): 80, 443 (and 443/udp)
 - TODO: Document expected contents of `./pds/**/pds.env` and any required Caddy config.

+3) Local Front-end with Production Backend (`docker-compose.prod.yaml`)
+  - Similar to above, but the `migrator` and `PDS` services are not run.
+Instead, the frontend connects to production services.
+  - Bring up:
+  - ```bash
+    docker compose -f docker-compose.prod.yaml up --build
+    ```
+  - Front-end is exposed via port 3000

 ## Tests
 - Test framework: Jest + Puppeteer (`jest-puppeteer` preset)